rh-mobb/aro-workshop-content/aro-content/100-setup/1-environment.md

 Your workshop environment consists of several components which have been pre-configured and are ready to use.
 This includes a [Microsoft Azure](https://azure.microsoft.com/en-us/){:target="_blank"} account, an [Azure Red Hat OpenShift](https://azure.microsoft.com/en-us/products/openshift/){:target="_blank"} cluster, and many other supporting resources.

 To access your working environment, you'll need to log into the Microsoft Azure portal by [clicking here](https://portal.azure.com){:target="_blank"}.
-Use your provided username with `@rhcsbb.onmicrosoft.com`
+Use your provided username.

 When prompted, you'll log in with the credentials provided by the workshop team.